MrCPJT/Antibiotic-resistance/README.md

 - Investigated underlying dynamics using steady-state analysis and bifurcation theory, finding a transcritical bifurcation to underpin changes in interactions

 ## Project Details
-(Please see PDF file for additional details)
+> Please see PDF file for additional details.

 ### Experimental Data
 - For this project I had the opportunity to work with novel _S. aureus_ and _P. aeruginosa_ mono and co-culture data.
-The data (.csv) is featured above and includes a mono and co-culture case for both _S. aureus_ and _P. aeruginosa_ with each case including 6 replicates.
+The data (.csv) is featured above and includes a mono and co-culture case for both _S. aureus_ and _P. aeruginosa_ with each case including 6 replicates

 ### Literature review
-- Gentle introduction to surrounding literature: key definitions (microbes, microbial communities, etc.), introduction of _S. aureus_ and _P. aeruginosa_ (what they are, why they are important, motivations behind understanding interactions between the two, etc.), background information and a brief history on microbial interactions.
+- Gentle introduction to surrounding literature: key definitions (microbes, microbial communities, etc.), introduction of _S. aureus_ and _P. aeruginosa_ (what they are, why they are important, motivations behind understanding interactions between the two, etc.), background information and a brief history on microbial interactions

 ### Reproduction of literature results:
-(The purpose of this step was to improve my understanding of existing models by implementing them myself.
-Not all of the points mentioned below made it into the final report but were interesting to investigate nonetheless.)
+> The purpose of this step was to improve my understanding of existing models by implementing them myself.
+Not all of the points mentioned below made it into the final report but were interesting to investigate nonetheless.

 - 11D generalized Lotka-Volterra (gLV) model [1,2,3]
   - Solved the system of ODEs using initial conditions and parameter estimates from existing literature [1]